BajuMcBites/OStrich/README.md

 4. **Final Hardware Setup:**
    - Reinsert the SD card into your Raspberry Pi.
-   - Attach an HDMI cable to connect the Raspberry Pi to a display.
+   - Attach an HDMI cable to connect the Raspberry Pi to a display (important to do this first before connecting the power).
    - Connect the micro USB power cord to power up the Raspberry Pi.
-   - Your Raspberry Pi should now boot using the newly compiled OStrich kernel.
+   - Your Raspberry Pi should now boot using the compiled OStrich kernel.

 5. **Optional: Enable UART Output for Debugging:**
    If you would like to view the UART (serial) output for debugging or monitoring, please follow the instructions in [Adafruit's guide for using a console cable with the Raspberry Pi](https://cdn-learn.adafruit.com/downloads/pdf/adafruits-raspberry-pi-lesson-5-using-a-console-cable.pdf).